CalabreseLab/seekr/README.md

 ### Quickstart

-If we want to get a .csv file containing a community for every transcript in a small fasta file called  `example.fa`, (where RNAs have been normalized to a dataset from [GENCODE](https://www.gencodegenes.org/)), we would run:
+To get a .csv file of communities for every transcript in a small .fa file called  `example.fa`, (where RNAs have been normalized to a dataset from [GENCODE](https://www.gencodegenes.org/), we would run:

 ```commandline
 $ seekr_download lncRNA